 TSF rates each Loan pursuant to an internal rating system and determines its Loan loss reserve accordingly.
 TSF's allowances for Loan losses are maintained at a level that it believes is adequate to provide for potential losses.
-As of December 31, 2020, the aggregate allowance for Loan losses was \$6,529,104.
-As of December 31, 2020, TSF had not recorded a loss on any Loan.
+As of December 31, 2021, the aggregate allowance for Loan losses was \$5,342,225.
+During the year ended December 31, 2021, TSF recorded a charge off of \$79,641 on a previously restructured Loan.